 First things first, it’d be better to check the internet connection.
 If the poor internet connection happens to be the main culprit, you can get rid of the snag with ease.
 The age-old airplane mode (Settings → Airplane Mode → turn on/off) trick could come in handy in resolving the problem quickly.
 If that doesn’t help, then turn off/on cellular/mobile data.

-In the wake of the deadly COVID-19 outbreak, Zoom has become the favorite of most thanks largely to a range of video-conferencing tools.
-Due largely to the huge demand, the app’s server may struggle to take the load and therefore may face outage.
+In the wake of the deadly COVID-19 outbreak, Zoom has become the favourite of most thanks mainly to a range of video-conferencing tools.
+Due mainly to the enormous demand, the app’s server may struggle to take the load and therefore may face outage.

 Are you facing microphone issues in the Zoom app?
 If yes, ensure that the microphone is not mute.
-Simply tap on the Audio icon in the meeting controls to unmute yourself.
+Tap on the Audio icon in the meeting controls to unmute yourself.